Honoring Don Serdynski

 Kelly Ann Serdynski is an educator, animal educator and advocate, and an artist.
 She lives on her farm in West Virginia, with her husband Brent.
 She has 2 cats named Delilah and Jezzy.
 She has a 2 dogs named Shasta and Cooper.
 She loves traveling and observing Orcas and whales on the west coast.
 She loves all things about small town living.
 She wants to return children's books to a simpler, and more wholesome, design.

-The Who I Am Foundation unknowingly formed in our hearts the last two days of my Dad’s life.
-It was during this time we were allowed to place photocopied pictures of my Dad and his fabulous life in his room.
+Due to unusual circumstances, we were allowed to go into the COVID Isolation Unit, into my dad's room, the last five days of his life.
+It was during this time we were allowed to hang pictures of his fabulous life along with his University of Florida Gator Football Flag in his room.
 We wanted him to see them if he opened his eyes for any reason.
-These photos told the story of who he was, what he did, who we were and what proved to be most important, his LOVE for the University of Florida Gators.
-Multiple nurses came into his room to view the photos.
-They shared how alone they felt at times working with hundreds of patients who could not speak and had no visitors to speak for them so it was difficult to connect.
+They told the story of who he was in his life outside of that hospital room to the Healthcare Team working to heal him.
+Multiple nurses came into his room to view the photos and talk with us.
+They shared how alone they felt at times working with hundreds of patients who could not speak and had no visitors to speak for them, so it was difficult to connect.
 Our photos, the first-ever hung in that isolation unit were as one nurse put it “a refreshing look into who someone is when they can’t speak”.

-The Who Am I Foundation was formed in honor of my Dad to help any family with loved ones with a loved one who can not tell their story.
-Our vision is to provide free Who I Am Patient Support Kits to anyone who needs them.
-Advent Health, the wonderful hospital who cared for my Dad, was one of the first Healthcare Facilities to adopt our program.
-We hope to work with all Healthcare Facilities, Assisted Living Residences, In home Caregivers, Care Managers, and Patient Advocates to provide free kits to those who need one.
+The Who Am I Foundation was formed in honor of my dad to help Healthcare Teams, like the one working with our dad, to connect to their patients.
+Our mission is to enhance Patient Satisfaction, in all Healthcare Facilities, using their life story to make their Healthcare Experience more personal between the individual and the Healthcare Team working to care for them.
+We hope to work with all Healthcare Facilities, Assisted Living Residences, in home Caregivers, Care Managers, and Patient Advocates to provide free kits to anyone who need one.